Nursing, A.S. Admission Requirements

 Application due by February 15.
 The following application steps must be completed and submitted.

-1. Complete the online Minnesota West Application for Admission.
+1. Submit a FREE Online Application for general admission to Minnesota West.
 Submit Official high school and college transcripts to the Admissions Department (admissions@mnwest.edu).

-2. Complete the A.S.
-Nursing Program Application using the Online Application (The Online form is not available for mobile devices, this form cannot be submitted using a mobile device.
-Clear your web browser history before submitting the form.)
+2. Complete the Online A.S.
+Nursing Program Application (This form cannot be submitted using a mobile device.)

 3. A.S. applicants must complete the NLN NACE Foundations of Nursing v1.2 exam.
 You will take the NLN NACE Foundations of Nursing v1.2 exam from home via an online remote proctor.